Goossens-Laboratory/TALLSorts-Polonen/README.md

 ## T-ALL Subtype Classifier Training Pipeline:
+Here I outline how this model was trained.

 ### Input data
 - Polonen RNA-seq counts-derived matrix used as starting point for model preparation
 - Clinical metadata (clin_df) containing Patient_ID and Subtype